sage-khan/project-gutenberg-explorer-python/README.md

 </aside>

-Note: This is the codebase of take-home assignment given by SarjAI.
-We will be making this completely in Python, although we do have some versions available in JS/TS.
+_Note: This is the codebase of take-home assignment given by SarjAI.
+We will be making this completely in Python/Flask, although we do have some versions available in JS/TS._

 ## Directory Structure